Rupert Bear, Follow the Magic...

 Rupert Bear: Follow the Magic... is a British animated children's television series based on the Mary Tourtel character, Rupert Bear.
 Aimed at pre-school children, the show is part stop motion, part computer-generated imagery.
 Rupert Bear still wears his trademark bright yellow plaid trousers and matching scarf, with a red jumper.
 Rupert has brown fur once again, just as he was originally drawn in 1920: when he appeared as a cartoon character in the Daily Express, they economised on ink by printing him white.

-It was broadcast on Five from 8 November to 20 November 2006, as part of their Milkshake! block.
-Thirteen 10-minute original episodes were broadcast and subsequently repeated.
-Following the success of these, a further 39 episodes have been produced to date.
+It was broadcast on Five from 8 November 2006 to 1 February 2008, as part of their Milkshake! block.
+52 episodes were produced.

-The series is available for streaming on Peacock.
+The series was available for streaming on Peacock, but was later removed.